devildefu/Aqua/README.md

 # Kirid
-Kernel written for fun.
-Use pull requests for code helping.
+Kernel made for fun.
+Use pull requests to help us in code creating
 ## Compilation
 Compilation tools which you need: GCC, G++, NASM and LD.
 To complile use this command